top of page

 Wagonloads of shame

-There are even fewer records than one might expect, due to settlers' and descendants' likely calloused feelings and shame over the hell-bent campaign during 1870's national peak of racial/cultural intolerance (Little Big Horn), to wipe out the region's First Nations people.
+There are even fewer records than one might expect due to settlers' and descendants' likely calloused feelings and shame over the hell-bent campaign during 1870's national peak of racial/cultural intolerance (time of Little Big Horn), to wipe out the region's First Nations people.
 The latter heard white man's war drums, being accused of widespread violence when likely it was only a stray renegade or two involved in an isolated tragic incident that sparked primitive blood lust in white settlers.
-They were hellbent on trying to get rid of them all.
+They became hellbent on trying to get rid of them all.

-Tribal members sought refuge by fleeing to their hallowed medicine grounds, a place of peaceful healing for time untold, a place where even warring tribal members left their weapons on the hillside to soak under temporary truce in the healing springs water.
-Those unable to get away from outnumbered, out-armed forces that soon found them there, or who chased them down as far away as Castle Lake, were duly massacred.
-Such a despicable legacy didn't make the place a suitable subject to wax nostalgic about in any conventional regional history annual like the Siskiyou Pioneer.
+Tribal members sought refuge by fleeing to their hallowed medicine grounds, a place of healing for time untold, a place where even warring tribal members left their weapons on the hillside to soak under temporary truce in the healing springs water.
+Those unable to get away from outnumbered, out-armed forces that soon found them there, or who chased them down as far away as Castle Lake, were all duly massacred.
+Such a despicable legacy didn't make the place a subject to want to wax nostalgic about in any conventional regional history annual, like the Siskiyou Pioneer.
+(The Springs' later Karuk medicine man Charlie Thom's father (then a boy) and grandfather survived only for being safely camped up creek at the time.)

-It's likely Henry got wind of the extermination plan, and, while refusing to have anything to do with it, was powerless to stop it.
-One story has it that a secret advance warning of the imminent attack leaked out, at least enabling warriors to steel themselves (or, possibly hoping there would be no need to once reaching their sanctuary land; King's Xes), and reportedly spirit women and children to safety across the valley to near present-day Carrick Addition off Highway 97, a few miles north of the town of Weed.
+It's likely Henry got wind of the extermination plan and, while refusing to have anything to do with it, he was powerless to stop it.
+One story has it that a secret advance warning of the imminent attack leaked out, at least enabling warriors to steel themselves (or possibly hoping there would be no need once reaching their sanctuary land; King's X's), and reportedly to spirit women and children to safety across the valley to near present-day Carrick Addition off Highway 97, a few miles north of the town of Weed.

 It's just water,

 Who'd want to read about such an obscure place anyhow?
-There was only the two-lane State Highway 99, until the advent of the 1950s' interstate highway system.
-Unpaved before the 1960s, Stewart Springs Road's dirt surface no doubt discouraged all but your more determined, rural-friendly souls.
-It was paved when it was only due to a county supervisor's efforts after his ailing son appeared helped by visits to the waters.
+There was only the two-lane State Highway 99 until the advent of the 1950s' grand, new interstate highway system*.
+Unpaved before the 1960s, Stewart Springs Road's dirt surface no doubt discouraged all but more determined, rural-friendly souls.
+It got paved when it did only due to a county supervisor's efforts after his ailing son appeared to be helped by visits to the waters.
 He felt the place worthy of easier access.

-Historic phone number trivia: while it's well known Native Americans called gold the yellow stone, less known is that in the 1950s the Springs's phone number prefix was YEllowstone (YEllowstone 8-7955).
-YE converts to the 93 in the current Weed, California area's 938- prefix
+Historic phone number trivia: while it's well known Native Americans called gold the yellow stone, far less known is that in the 1950s the Springs's phone number prefix was YEllowstone (YEllowstone 8-7955).
+YE converts to the 93 in the current Weed, California area's 938 prefix

-Once the place left the dedicated Stewart family hands of 78 years, from 1876 to 1954, there was frequent turnover of Springs stewards up until 1982:
+Once the place left the dedicated Stewart family hands of 78 years, from 1876 to 1954, there was a frequent turnover of Springs stewards leading up to 1982:

 • Sacramento Scottish Rite Masonic Lodge (15 years) - c.
 1954-1969